Rapid Detox: How it Works, Effectiveness and Risks

 Rapid detox is not considered safe when the minor benefits it provides are compared to the high degree of risk that it involves.
 The CDC has warned that rapid detox is associated with a higher rate of death than is expected during opioid detox, making it more dangerous than more commonly used forms of opioid detox.

 One study showed that three in 35 people who used rapid opiate detox had life-threatening adverse events.
-Going under anesthesia, especially while undergoing the stress of withdrawal, affects the heart and other systems of the body in ways that can be potentially fatal.
+Going under anesthesia, especially while experiencing the stress of withdrawal, affects the heart and other systems of the body in ways that can be potentially fatal.
 For this reason, a study out of Columbia University recommends against using rapid detox.

-Mental Health Complications
+Mental Health Complications of Rapid Detox

 Withdrawal Symptoms After Rapid Detox

 The entire purpose of rapid detox is to avoid the worst of opioid withdrawal symptoms.
-However, it really only helps people to avoid the peak of these symptoms.
+However, it really only helps people avoid the peak of these symptoms.
 Opioid withdrawal takes about a week for most people, and even when accelerated using rapid detox, these symptoms will still be present for a few days.